ezEngine/docs-src/pages/docs/materials/materials-overview.md

 **UseEmissiveTexture:** If enabled, the *Emissive Texture* is used to define per pixel where the material will *glow*.
 This is multiplied with the *EmissiveColor*, so make sure that is not set to black (its default).

+**UseHeightTexture:** If enabled, a *Height Texture* (also called a heightmap) is used to apply *Parallax Occlusion Mapping (POM)*.
+This technique offsets texture coordinates based on the viewing angle and the stored height values, giving flat surfaces an apparent depth without additional geometry.
+All other textures (base color, normal, roughness, etc.) are sampled from the offset coordinates, so the entire surface appears to have relief.

+The height texture should store height values in the red channel.
+Brighter values represent raised areas, darker values represent recessed areas.

+**HeightScale:** Controls the strength of the parallax effect.
+The range is `-0.3` to `0.3`, with a default of `0.05`.
+Negative values invert the depth direction.
+Larger absolute values produce a stronger apparent depth but can introduce artifacts at grazing angles.

+**PomMaxSteps:** The maximum number of raymarching iterations used to resolve the parallax offset.
+Higher values produce more accurate results at grazing angles but increase the per-pixel cost.
+The range is `4` to `64`, with a default of `16`.

 ## Material Preview

 The 3D viewport of the material editor allows you to switch the [render mode](../editor/editor-views.md#render-modes) to inspect only specific aspects of the material.